 Caroline Iaffaldano is a Los Angeles based filmmaker and director with a focus on surrealism and high style visuals.
-She studied Film & Television Production at the University of Southern California and graduated in the Fall of 2019.
+She studied Film & Television Production at the University of Southern California.
+She is currently directing content for Kelly Wearstler and working on her third short film, which will be starring Claudia Sulewski.

 Caroline's short film, "Girls in Space," which follows three girls who travel through space in hopes of escaping a deadly plague on Earth, has been screened at several festivals around the world including Los Angeles CineFest, Los Angeles Independent Film Festival Awards and Around International Film Festival Paris.

-Caroline is currently doing commercial work for clients like celebrity chef Nancy Silverton, popular jewelry brand "Millie Savage," and most recently working with the successful podcaster and instagramer "The Skinny Confidential."
+Caroline is currently doing commercial work for clients like celebrity chef Nancy Silverton, popular jewelry brand "Millie Savage," beaded accessory brand "Susan Alexandra", and with the successful podcaster and influencer "The Skinny Confidential."
+Additionally, she has directed music videos for artists like Lili Kendall, where she explored three unique visual vignettes that take the viewer through the universe.
+This music video received attention from press outlets such as VFiles and VoyageLA.
 Caroline independently produces her work and has also worked with production companies like AP.Studio.
-She has just finished writing her first feature film.

 In my work, I try to combine absurdity and extravagance in style with authentic experiences and grounded performances.
-As a woman, it is important that I make films that insert a female point of view and tell stories that unravel certain societal standards applied to women.
+I am particularly interested in unraveling societal standards through pointed social commentary seen through the female gaze.

 I am interested in creating worlds and making surrealist films that explore different realms.
 Everything in the frame should be purposeful and visually stimulating.
 The contrast of high style with authentic performances in my films make for a truly unique, fun and poignant film that is always driven by a strong female point of view.